-If your boat is equipped with this option, know the type of coveryou are placing on your boat.
+If your boat is equipped with this option, know the type of cover you are placing on your boat.
 Some Boat Covers have been made strictly for mooring and storage only, and some have been made for storage and travel.
 If you question the type of cover that you have purchased, check with your Malibu dealer for assistance.
+Do not cover the boat if the interior is wet or damp.
+This can promote mildew growth.